w3f/Grants-Program/applications/slonigiraf.md

 Then in 2020 we implemented the web version of this educational model on Java/Mysql and use it for now.
 Some of our classes are online and free to participate and you can join and see how does it work - every Saturday we have free to join biology class where students teach and examine each other using of Java/Mysql version of system.
 [Here](https://t.me/bio_slonigiraf) is our telegram group of the class.
 And [here](https://us02web.zoom.us/j/86918554814?pwd=aUpndVI0dU9KclNybk1pVlM3K0FkQT09) is a Zoom link (20.00 each Saturday, Moscow time).
+There is an ongoing study to compare the efficacy of such learning to traditional lecture based approach.
+We're looking for the comparison results to be published by the end of 2022 year.\
+By the way working in pairs is known to improve the learging in schools, see for example paper on [programming teaching](https://www.sciencedirect.com/science/article/abs/pii/S0360131520302219?dgcid=rss_sd_all).
+Thus it's highly likely that adding the quality controls for such work in pairs is a further improvement.
 - This grant application request funding to build datastore for the Slonigiraf game results in a form of Substrate pallet that could be used in a parachain to any Substrate based relay chain representing the first educational dApp at the ecosystem.